Andrew Taylor, ARL Bio Pharma Microbiology Lab Supervisor

 USP <797> Pharmaceutical Compounding – Sterile Preparations states that certain compounded sterile preparations (CSPs) must undergo sterility testing prior to being dispensed.
 This requirement is based on multiple factors, including batch size, risk level, and storage conditions.
 According to USP <797>, testing must be performed according to USP <71> or a validated alternative method (per USP <1223>) that is noninferior to USP <71>.
 The chapter also defines the maximum batch size for all CSPs requiring sterility testing be limited to 250 final yield units and gives direction for sampling batch sizes less than 40 units.

 USP <797> requires sterility testing for:

 The Food and Drug Administration (FDA) requires 503B Outsourcing facilities to perform sterility testing for all drugs reported to be sterile and/or non-pyrogenic.
-Refer to FDA Current Good Manufacturing Practice — Interim Guidance for Human Drug Compounding Outsourcing Facilities for deviations.
+Refer to FDA Current Good Manufacturing Practice — Draft Guidance for Human Drug Compounding Outsourcing Facilities for more information.

 How is sterility testing performed?

 Two distinct methods are used for USP <71> sterility testing.
 First is membrane filtration, which is defined in USP <797> and USP <71> as the preferred method if the drug product being tested is filterable.
 This method involves passing a quantity of drug product through two filters designed to retain microorganisms.
 This is followed by a rinse to ensure no drug product remains on the filter, which can inhibit the growth of microorganisms.
 The final step is to fill each canister with one of the two media types, each optimized to promote growth of different classes of microorganisms.